2011 Pan American Games

-The 2011 Pan American Games, officially the XVI Pan American Games, was an international multi-sport event that was held from October 14–30, 2011, in Guadalajara, Jalisco, Mexico.
+The 2011 Pan American Games, officially the XVI Pan American Games (XVI Juegos Panamericanos) and commonly known as Guadalajara 2011, were an international multi-sport event held from October 14–30, 2011, in Guadalajara, Mexico.
 Some events were held in the nearby cities of Ciudad Guzmán, Puerto Vallarta, Lagos de Moreno and Tapalpa.
 It was the largest multi-sport event of 2011, with approximately 6,000 athletes from 42 nations participating in 36 sports.
 Both the Pan American and Parapan American Games were organized by the Guadalajara 2011 Organizing Committee (COPAG).
 The 2011 Pan American Games were the third Pan American Games hosted by Mexico (the first country to do so) and the first held in the state of Jalisco.
 Previously, Mexico hosted the 1955 Pan American Games and the 1975 Pan American Games, both in Mexico City.
-The 2011 Parapan American Games were held 20 days after the Pan American Games have ended.
+The 2011 Parapan American Games were held 20 days after the Pan American Games had ended.